odeyAbdulrahman/emoji-rating-js/README.md

-# emoji-rating-js
+# react emoji rating

-This Library for rating using emojes
+This Library for rating using emojes in react js

 ## Installation